Efficient harmonic resolvent analysis via time-stepping: Computational complexity

 On the other hand, the memory usage of RSVD-\Dt for harmonic resolvent analysis is contingent on the sizes of various matrices, specifically the sparse LNS operators $\hat{\bm A}_p \in \mathbb{C}^{N\times N\times N_b}$, and the dense forcing matrix $\hat{\bm F} \in \mathbb{C}^{NN_{\omega}\times k}$ and response matrix $\hat{\bm Q} \in \mathbb{C}^{NN_{\omega}\times k}$, all of which are stored in Fourier space.
 The scaling for resolvent analysis is $O(N N_\omega)$, and the sole extra space is for the storage of LNS operators.

 One approach to generating LNS operators for all time points involves retaining $N_b$ coefficients in Fourier space and subsequently constructing $\bm A_{\varOmega} = \{\bm A_{p,1},\bm A_{p,2},\bm A_{p,3},\dots,\bm A_{p,N_t}\}$ once for all time steps within a period.
 However, this approach can be memory-intensive for large systems, especially when $N_t \sim O(10^3-10^5)$.
 An alternative strategy to reduce memory consumption is to create LNS operators on the fly, as shown in figure \ref{fig:dir_adj_scheme}.
 As a result, no time-domain LNS operator is permanently stored in memory.
-Each LNS operator is created on-the-fly using the discrete Fourier transform (DFT) of $N_b$ Fourier coefficients,
+Each LNS operator is created on the fly using the discrete Fourier transform (DFT) of $N_b$ Fourier coefficients,

-Typically, $\bm A_p$ is very sparse, with $\texttt{nnz}(\bm A_p) \sim O(N)$, where $\texttt{nnz}(\cdot)$ represents the count of non-zero elements, resulting in an overall memory consumption of $O(NN_b)$.
+Since $\bm A_p$ is very sparse, $\texttt{nnz}(\bm A_p) \sim O(N)$, resulting in an overall memory consumption of $O(NN_b)$.
 The methods employed for generating LNS operators, both in the streaming and memory-intensive approaches, mirror those used for creating forcing terms in resolvent analysis, as elaborated in \citet{Farghadanetal23}.
 Additionally, the CPU cost of this procedure scales as $O(\texttt{nnz}(\bm A_p)N_b)$ or $O(NN_b)$.

 Streaming DFT is indeed effective in reducing memory consumption; nevertheless, additional memory savings can be specifically achieved for real-valued LNS operators.
 In many cases, $\bm A_p$ is real-valued, \ie confined to $\mathbb R^{N\times N}$, yielding $\hat{\bm A}_{p, j}$ = $\bar{\hat{\bm A}}_{p, -j}$, where $\bar{(\cdot)}$ denotes the complex conjugate.
 Hence, $\hat{\bm A}_{p, j}$ with $j \ge 0$ suffices to construct $\bm A_p$ as